speechly/speechly/libraries/browser-ui/WIX.md

 push-to-talk-button
 ```

-See [Speechly Web Components help](https://speechly.github.io/browser-ui/v1/) for the description of the component's API.
+Learn more about the attributes you can pass to `Push-to-talk button` component at [Speechly Web Components help](https://speechly.github.io/browser-ui/latest/).

 ## BigTranscript component

 `<BigTranscript/>` is an overlay-style component for displaying real-time speech-to-text transcript.

-It is intended to be placed as an overlay near top-left corner of the screen with `<BigTranscriptContainer>`.
-It is momentarily displayed and automatically hidden after the end of voice input.
+It is intended to be placed as an overlay near top-left corner of the screen.
+The component is momentarily displayed when the user is talking and automatically hidden after the end of voice input.
+Please note that in Wix editor the contents of the component is empty.

 `<BigTranscript/>` communicates with `<PushToTalkButton/>` using `window.postMessage`, so it works just by placing the component in same DOM - no event binding required.